-John Tisch is a Professor of Laser Physics in the Physics Department and an experimental physicist working in the QOLS Group within the Blackett Laboratory Laser Consortium (BLLC).
-His research interests are ultrafast laser physics and high-intensity laser-matter interactions, especially the use of femtosecond laser pulses to generate coherent x-ray pulses of attosecond duration and to observe and manipulate the motion of electrons in matter on the attosecond time-scale and on the Ångstrom length-scale (1 attosecond = 1 billion-billionth of a second).
+John Tisch is a Professor of Laser Physics at the Blackett Laboratory, Imperial College London and the Head of the Quantum Optics and Laser Science (QOLS) Group in the Physics Department.
+His research interests are ultrafast laser physics and high-intensity laser-matter interactions, especially the generation and application of high-power femtosecond laser pulses to generate coherent x-ray pulses of attosecond (10-18 sec) duration and the use of attosecond pulses to study ultrafast dynamics in matter.